 Effective on December 31, 2023, the Company entered into an Independent Consulting Agreement (the "Consulting Agreement") with Mr. Hallowell under which he agreed to provide certain transitional services to the Company, including those relating to the Company's lender and service providers.
 Under the Consulting Agreement, the Company is to pay to Mr. Hallowell \$10,000 per month, plus reimburse him for out-of-pocket expenses.
 The Consulting Agreement also contains confidentiality and non-solicitation clauses.
-The Consulting Agreement provides it can be terminated by either party in the event of the other party's material or substantial nonperformance or other breach of the Consulting Agreement; if Mr. Hallowell dies; by either party upon four weeks' prior notice to the other party; or immediately by the Company if Mr. Hallowell fails to sign and comply with the Company's Code of Ethics or Anti-Bribery and Corruption Policy and training.
-Upon termination of the Consulting Agreement, the Company's sole obligation to Mr. Hallowell will be payment of the agreed consulting fees as provided in the Consulting Agreement, provided that if the Consulting Agreement is terminated by the Company because of Mr. Hallowell's material or substantial nonperformance or other breach of the Consulting Agreement, or if he fails to comply with the post-termination obligations relating to confidentiality and non-solicitation specified in Consulting Agreement, the post-termination consulting fees will not be due and owing Mr. Hallowell.
+The Consulting Agreement provides it can be terminated by either party in the event of the other party's material or substantial nonperformance or other breach of the Consulting Agreement; if Mr. Hallowell dies; by either party upon four weeks' prior notice to the other party; or immediately by the Company if Mr. Hallowell fails to sign and comply with the Company's code of Ethics or Anti-Bribery and Corruption Policy and training.
+Upon termination of the Consulting Agreement, provided that if the Consulting Agreement is terminated by the Company because of Mr. Hallowell's material or substantial nonperformance or other breach of the agreed consulting fees as provided in the Consulting Agreement, provided that if the Consulting Agreement is terminated by the Company because of Mr. Hallowell's material or substantial nonperformance or other breach of the party because of Mr. Hallowell's material or substantial nonperformance or other breach of the provide consulting fees will not be due and owing Mr. Hallowell.